y209076941/SYPHU-CHINA-iGEM---Inclusive-Clinical-Research/README.md

 3.  **Install dependencies**:
     All project dependencies are listed in the `requirements.
 Txt` file.
 Run the following command to install them:
     ```bash
-    Pip install -r requirements.
-Txt
+    Pip install -r requirements.txt
     ```
-    *If a `requirements.
-Txt` file is not present, install the dependencies manually based on the `import` statements in the code:*
+    *If a `requirements.txt` file is not present, install the dependencies manually based on the `import` statements in the code:*
     ```bash
     Pip install streamlit pandas plotly numpy
     ```